- From @TheAtlantic: The Hidden Crisis in Rural America: A Lack of Mental-Health Services ow.ly/O8mW30q0hXR 3 hours ago

 - Should we trust giant tech companies and entrepreneurs with reading our brains?

 - Charlie Gard: An Unnecessary Tragedy?

 - Concussion in the NFL: A Case for Shared Decision-Making?

 Tag Archives: health care

-Center Professor Dr. Leonard Fleck recently traveled to Paris to attend and present at the International Bioethics Retreat, held June 26-28.
-Dr. Fleck chaired a session titled “Rights, Responsibilities, and Justice.”
-He also presented the talk “Last Chance Therapies: LVADs AND a … Continue reading
+Center Acting Director and Professor Dr. Leonard Fleck recently presented at the 2019 International Bioethics Retreat, held in Paris, France on June 26-28.
+Dr. Fleck chaired a session titled “In the Clinic” which featured topics on clinical ethics and medical … Continue reading

 Francis Komara, DO, and Scott Wamsley presented at the April 25th Bioethics for Breakfast event, offering perspectives and insight on the topic “Fitness, Frailty, and the Challenges of Successful Aging.”
 In very concrete terms, what should “healthy aging” mean when we … Continue reading